 Typically, the root certificate information you generate or upload in the appliance is not listed as a trusted root certificate authority in client applications.
 By default in most web browsers, when users send HTTPS requests, they will see a warning message from the client application informing them that there is a problem with the website's security certificate.
-Usually, the error message says that the website's security certificate authority or the website was certified by an unknown authority.
+Usually, the error message says that the website's security certificate was not issued by a trusted certificate authority or the website was certified by an unknown authority.
 Some other client applications do not show this warning message to users nor allow users to accept the unrecognized certificate.